/

 Ballybunion is one of the world's great links courses

-Where do you begin in attempting to sum up the majesty of Ballybunion Old Course, when words alone simply can never do it justice?
+Where do you begin in attempting to sum up the majesty of Ballybunion Golf Club, when words alone simply can never do it justice?

 This is a place that inspires deep feeling and emotion.
 We will, of course, do our best to capture that in this piece but the message here is: read this, let it wash over you and then go there and feel it for yourself.
 You will never, ever regret it.